gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 # Gradle module metadata specification

 _Note: this format is not yet stable and may change at any time.
-Gradle does not guarantee to offer any long term support for this version of the format._
+Gradle does not guarantee to offer any long term support for this version of the format.
+Any version before 1.0 is intentionally assumed not backwards compatible, and the parsers are not required to support pre 1.0 releases._

 This document describes version 0.3 of the Gradle module metadata file.
 A module metadata file describes the contents of a _module_, which is the unit of publication for a particular repository format, such as a module in a Maven repository.
 This is often called a "package" in many repository formats.